MauiJerry/PoseCamPC/README.md

 -   **Pose Model Dropdown**: Select which pose detection model to use.
     -   **MediaPipe Pose (Default)**: A balanced, single-person model from Google with 33 landmarks.
-    -   **MediaPipe Pose (Multi)**: The same model, but structured to handle multiple people if the underlying library supports it in the future.
     -   **YOLOv8 (Simple)**: A fast, multi-person model with 17 landmarks (COCO standard).
 This version uses a simple, high-level API.
     -   **YOLOv8 (Complex)**: The same YOLOv8 model, but with more exposed parameters for fine-tuning detection performance.